From User Requirements to System Design

-The Requirements Gathering Meeting is the time to get all the team members, customers and stakeholders, together to define the requirements for the system.
-Like all business meetings, there should be an agenda.
-Cover these agenda points during the meeting:
+The requirements gathering meeting is the time to get all the team members, customers and stakeholders, together to define the requirements for the system.
+Create the agenda as you would for any business meeting.
+Cover these six agenda points during the meeting:

-Ideally, a business analyst should lead an open meeting where all ideas are encouraged to draw out the customer requirements.
-Customers are not always used to articulating their needs, so it is important to play back your understanding of their needs to ensure clarity.
-Additional meetings may be necessary to gather all the requirements.
+Ideally, a business analyst should lead an open meeting where all ideas are encouraged to satisfy customer requirements.
+Customers are not always comfortable articulating their needs, so it is essential to draw out their needs to ensure clarity.
+Additional meetings may be necessary to gather all the requirements in detail.

-The requirements are written up by the business analyst in the Business Requirements Specification and shared with the customer.
+The business analyst writes the requirements into the requirements document and shares them with the customer.
 The document must be clear, concise and thorough.
 The customer should review and agree on the contents of the document.
-Depending on the relationship, you may wish to obtain a formal sign off either physically or by email.
+Depending on the relationship, you may wish to obtain a formal sign off either physically or via email.

-Including Use Cases in the Business Requirements Specification can be very useful for documenting business process and identifying roles in the process.
-Customers often find the diagrams easier to understand than just plain text.
+Including use cases in the requirements specification document can be very useful for documenting the business process and identifying roles in the process.
+Customers often find these diagrams articulate the requirements better than plain text.

 Here are some of the rules for writing requirements documents:

-- Confirm what the system will not do, as well as what it will do
+- Confirm what the system will not do and what it will do.